bcoe/endtable/README.markdown

 - The second parameter provides meta information:
     - _engine_ is an instance of the Endtable Engine described previously.
     - _type_ represents the corresponding CouchDB resource name.
+    - _customViews_ is an array containing custom view functions to be created on the couchdb server
+      - all the functions *must* be named functions

 Creating ORM-Backed Objects
 ---------------------------